Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/README.md

 | Picnic CSS | VueX | Babel |
 |  | Vue-Router |  |

+> **Soon!** There will be icons/font using Fontello.
+This is easy to integrate and it is really more lightweight than FontAwesome.
+I don't say that font awesome is bad, I only say it's more practical if you already have the font + icon that you need and nothing more.
+The build/pack process is easier to handle.

 ## Installation
 Add the templates within your `dotnet new -l` list.